 Importance of a School Atmosphere

-The calm and happy atmosphere of our private school in Houston allows students to enjoy being at school and engage in ideas with pure excitement.
-A sense of safety also encourages them to relax into a real love, not only of learning, but also of the people around them – from peers, to educators, to community members.
-This family-like feel and the loving connection between students and teachers enables students to take part in deep academic exploration.
-They feel empowered to ask questions, give presentations in front of their classmates, and explore and grow their capacities in ways they might not have thought possible.
+The calm and happy atmosphere of our private school in Houston allows students to enjoy learning and engage in ideas with pure excitement.
+Within our tucked-away campus, students are safe to deeply connect with the people around them – their peers, their teachers, and community members.
+Secure in this family-like environment, students feel empowered to ask questions, confident to give presentations in front of their classmates, and to explore and grow their capacities in ways they might not have thought possible.
 Our loving environment emboldens students to reach higher, preparing them for the best high schools in Houston and beyond.

 Amid deep academic exploration, we make time every day for play and recess; we know even middle schoolers benefit greatly from getting out and moving, from engaging in relaxed and supportive peer-to-peer interactions, and having time to reset.

-At The Branch School, love truly leads - from a flash of excitement during an experiment to an enduring fascination with knowing and growing or from accepting yourself just as you are to valuing others for what makes them different.
+At The Branch School, love truly leads – from a flash of excitement during an experiment to an enduring fascination with knowing; from growing and learning to accept yourself just as you are to valuing others for what makes them different.

-The Branch School is in the midst of much positive growth, with a new playground just installed, a new website under construction, and plans to break ground on a new middle school building very soon.
+The Branch School is in the midst of much positive growth, with a new playground installed and plans to break ground on a new middle school building very soon.

 Our goal is to make the admissions process as simple as possible.
 During COVID-19, the entire process can be completed virtually.
 If you have any questions, contact Juanita Wilson in Admissions.

 The Branch School is currently pursuing STEAM certification through Cognia, a globally-recognized nonprofit group that partners with and supports educators to create and enhance the very best STEM programs for students.